mrismanaziz/Reforestation/README.md

-## Slept like a log last night … woke up in the fireplace.
+## What kind of dog lives in a particle accelerator?
+A Fermilabrador Retriever.